deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 use sddm for login manager (wayland session support),
 install all required packages,
 make sure hyprland opens,
-place all of the dot files into your ~/.config folder
+place all of the dot files into your ~/.config folder,
+boot hyprland
+done !!1!!!

+now flex